CGJennings/fast-ternary-string-set/README.md

 Calling `compact()` can significantly reduce a set's memory footprint.
 For large sets of typical strings, this can reduce the set's footprint by around 50–80%.
-However, no new strings can be added or deleted without first undoing the compaction.
+However, no strings can be added or deleted without first undoing the compaction (this is done automatically when needed).
 Compaction is relatively expensive, but can be a one-time or even ahead-of-time step for many use cases.

 ### Serialization

 A common use case is to match user input against a fixed set of strings.
 For example, checking input against a spelling dictionary or suggesting completions for partial input.
-In such cases it is often desirable to build a set ahead of time, serialize it to a buffer, and then save the buffer data on a server where it can be downloaded as needed.
+In such cases it is often desirable to build a set ahead of time, serialize it to a buffer, and then save the buffer data on a server to downloaded when needed.
-Recreating a set directly from buffer data is often much faster than downloading a file containing the strings and adding them to a new set on the client.
+Recreating a set directly from buffer data is generally much faster than downloading a file containing the strings and adding them to a new set on the client.

 The following steps will make such ahead-of-time sets as small as possible: